 Stepping-up to join your Club leadership team is a great way to do all of the above and stretch out your comfort zone.
-By becoming a club leader, you are giving back to your club and also learning valuable skills and knowledge as well.
+By becoming a club leader, you are giving back to your club while also learning valuable skills and knowledge.
 If you want to make an impact in your life, start by becoming a club leader and make an impact on your club and its members.

-The President sets the tone for the club, they are expected to provide helpful, supportive leadership for all of the club’s activities and to assume responsibility for the progress and welfare of the club.
-In effect, the President is the ‘CEO’ of the club can its actions can have a significant impact on the club and its members.
+The President sets the tone for the club.
+The President is expected to provide helpful, supportive leadership for all of the club’s activities and to assume responsibility for the progress and welfare of the club.
+In effect, the President is the ‘CEO’ of the club and the President’s actions can have a significant impact on the club and its members.

-The President chairs regular meetings of the Club leadership team every six to eight weeks.
+Every six to eight weeks, the President chairs regular meetings of the Club leadership team.
 He or she will also liaise on a direct basis with other team members as needed.
-It is also important for the President to have its finger on the pulse of the club and pay attention to metrics such as membership growth and retention, educational achievement and atmosphere of the meetings.
+It is also important for the President to have a finger on the pulse of the club and pay attention to metrics such as membership growth and retention, educational achievement and atmosphere of the meetings.

 Finally, the President is the main point of contact between the Club and District via the Club’s Area Director.
 Every club President sits on the Area Council and is also a voting member of the District Council.
 Club Presidents can, therefore, influence the overall direction of the District.

-Becoming a Club President is a commitment that will require a few hours a week but an invaluable opportunity to lead and influence a group of people and gain transferable skills such as.
+Becoming a Club President is a commitment that will require a few hours a week but it represents an invaluable opportunity to lead and influence a group of people, while gaining transferable skills such as.

 - Inspirational public speaking through the Presidential address at the start of every meeting.